-“It’s inhaling all of the cinnamon that’s probably the most challenging part of the job,” says Stutz production manager, Kerwin Subero, a Stutz employee of 20 years and Trinidad native who loves the coconut treat.
+“It’s inhaling all of the cinnamon that’s probably the most challenging part of the job,” said Stutz production manager Kerwin Subero, a Stutz employee of more than 20 years and Trinidad native who loves the coconut treat.

 Irish potato recipes vary from shop to shop, but coconut and cinnamon are always the dominant flavors.
 Some places add pine nuts to mimic a sprouted potato’s eyes.
 Many homemade recipes call for cream cheese, an ingredient eschewed by most manufacturers because it makes the candies less shelf-stable.

 “The tartness of the cream cheese helps offset the sweetness of the sugar,” said Pavia Burroughs of Old City’s Shane Confectionery, one of the few shops to still use cream cheese.
 Shane sold nearly 1,500 Irish potatoes from its refrigerated candy case in 2018.